Housesteads Roman Fort: Housesteads farm

-In 1698, the farm had been sold to Thomas Gibson who turned the land around the fort to agriculture and thus ploughed up numerous Roman artefacts.
-The 17th-century bastle house was replaced by a farmhouse located over the Roman hospital, which was sketched by William Stukeley in 1725.
-Throughout the 18th century Housesteads was farmed by a single tenant farming family.
-Since Hodgson recorded the presence of William Magnay as the tenant during that period this fixes the tenure.
-In particular, the well (thought to be Roman) was documented as having actually been built by William, and used by the family as a bath.
-Interest in the fort increased in the 19th century, particularly after the farm was purchased by the amateur historian John Clayton in 1838, to add to his collection of Roman Wall farms.
+Housesteads is a former farm whose ruins remain built up against the south gate of the Roman fort.
+The farm was purchased by the amateur historian John Clayton in 1838, to add to his collection of Roman Wall farms.
 The Roman site was cleared of later buildings by Clayton, and the present farmhouse built about 1860.
 John Maurice Clayton attempted to auction the fort in 1929.
 It did not reach its reserve and was donated to the National Trust in 1930.
 The farm was later owned by the Trevelyans who gave the land for the site museum.